0

 • If odors are coming from outside, closing windows and doors can help.

-• Use an indoor air filter.
+• Use an indoor air cleaner.

-• Avoid ozone-producing filters.
+• Avoid ozone-producing air cleaners.

 • Activated carbon filters can reduce some odors, such as those from volatile organic compounds (VOCs).